Geography-and-Planning/intro-to-gis/README.md

 Zhanchao Yang

-**Important disclaimer : This repository is personal notes of Zhanchao Yang from Dr. Qiusheng Wu's GEOG312 course: Introduction to GIS programming in Python course at University of Tennessee.
-All rights reserved to original authors.
+**Important disclaimer and acknowledgement: This repository is personal class notes of Zhanchao Yang from Dr. Qiusheng Wu's GEOG312 course: Introduction to GIS programming in Python course at The University of Tennessee.
+All rights, including lab and class materials, are reserved for the original authors.
 Original [course website](https://geog-312.gishub.org) and [Github repo](https://github.com/giswqs/geog-312)**

 ## Course Introduction from Dr. Wu